RayEscBSU/CS354ia2/README.md

-DESCRIPTION
+# DESCRIPTION
        Our assignment is to extend a translator provided by the professor for a small programing language.
 The translator is both an interpreter and a compiler.
 The interpreter and compiler are implemented using Java, however the compilers target language is C.

               TODO:
-                     A - Finish documenting provided source code in Scanner.java B - Extend the scanner to support source-code comments, design our own form of comments
-                     C - Change the Environment object to translate each command line argument as exactly one assignment statement D - Add a prefix unary mins operator E- Change the translator to support double values instead of integer values

-              What I did
-                     A - Finished document all functions for all files included B - Extended the the scanner to accept comment lines that start with "#", comment lines are completly skipped C - Created a HashMap to store var and val values D - Added a unary variable to my grammer that allows '-' E - Change all functions from "int" to "double",  added "." do the digits set
+                     A - Extned the scnaner to recoginize new keywords and operators B - Extend the parser to recognize new grammer rules C - Extend the interpreter to evaluate new grammer rules What I did:
+                    Extended the scanner, parser and evaluator/generator to recognize new keywords, operators and grammer rules.
+                         I added the following:
+                                - relational operators - <, >, <=, >=, ==, !=
+                                - if statements - if, then, else
+                                - block statements - begin, end
+                                - read statements - rd
+                                - write statements - wr
+                                - while statements - while, do

-FILES
+# FILES
        tst - test directory
               test-minus    - stores test files that test minus operations test-plus     - stores test files that test plus operations